Lemon Vinaigrette

 Whisking together the lemon juice, minced garlic, and Dijon mustard in a bowl with the olive oil on the side.

-Step 2: Next whisk together the lemon juice, garlic, Dijon mustard, salt and pepper in a small bowl.
-You can also add the salt and pepper in at the end to your taste.
+Step 2: Next whisk together the lemon juice, garlic, Dijon mustard, salt, and pepper in a small bowl.
+You can also add the salt and pepper at the end to your taste.

 Whisking in the olive oil to the lemon juice mixture.